 - Prevents future disputes – Finally, taking care of a buyout now prevents squabbles over property ownership and finances in the future.
 You don’t want to fight with your siblings or other relatives about money, and distributing the equity from a shared property now can save you from those arguments later.

-Downsides to Refinancing an Inherited Home
+Downsides of Choosing to Refinance an Inherited Property

 - Higher payments – If you keep making parents on the deceased’s existing mortgage, the terms of that loan won’t change.
 However, when you refinance, you get a whole new loan.
 If you don’t have excellent credit, rates are high, or other less favorable conditions exist, you might end up paying more each month.